submariner-io/submariner/README.md

 ## Installation

 Submariner is deployed and manged by its Operator.
 The Operator can be deployed directly, or by using Submariner's Helm Charts, or by using
-Submariner's `subctl` CLI helper utility. `subctl` is the recommended deployment method because in addition to easy deployment it also provides testing, debugging, and bug-reporting capabilities.
+Submariner's `subctl` CLI helper utility. `subctl` is the recommended deployment method because it has the most refined deployment user experience and additionally provides testing and bug-diagnosing capabilities.

-### Installation using Operator via subctl
+### Installation using subctl

 Submariner provides the `subctl` CLI utility to simplify the deployment and maintenance of Submariner across your clusters.